zakvarty/website/content/professional/outreach.md

 I have been a member of the Royal Statistical Society's Lancashire & East Cumbria local group since 2017.
 The group organises seminars and events to bring together those with an interest in data both within and outside of academia.
 I served as treasurer for the group for two years from 2017-2019.

-I have also been involved in delivering univeristy open days since 2016.
+I have also been involved in delivering university open days since 2016.
 At these events I have delivered mini-lectures to promote statistical thinking, raise awareness of available funding, and to promote the option of studying abroad.